 - Non-paying and be performed outside of Tower Hill.

-- Performed during the 9th, 10th, or 11th grade year. *New students entering tenth or eleventh grade must complete the full requirement.
-New students entering twelfth grade are required to volunteer a minimum of fifteen hours prior to graduation.
+- Performed during the 9th, 10th or 11th grade year. *New students entering 10th or 11th grade must complete the full requirement.
+New students entering 12th grade are required to volunteer a minimum of 15 hours prior to graduation.